oxfordcontrol/Clarabel.rs/README.md

 I am currently disassembling the cone index ranges in the KKT assembly function to pass the headidx to the different colcount and colfill functions, and then building the ranges again there.
 Maybe could be improved.
 [This might be fixed already?]

-Maybe ConeSet<T> Should be DefaultCone<T> and should be placed into the default implementation group.
-Problem here because Julia uses slightly different method names.

 kkt_fill and friends are taking a length index as the final argument, but this seems redundant.
 Maybe it was there to facilitate a C version.